sanjaynellutla94/inventory_management/README.md

    - An API is provided to fetch SKU data based on parameters (`locationName`, `departmentName`, `categoryName`, `subCategoryName`).
 The endpoint is `/api/v1/skus/metadata`.

 #### Note:
-This project doesnt have unit/integration test cases written, and setup is mostly for development environments, i have not provided setup for production.
+- This project doesnt have unit/integration test cases written, and setup is mostly for development environments, i have not provided setup for production.
+- Implemented `withTryCatch` wrapper, i have used it at route level controller handler so that we can avoid writing try catch all over controllers and services, if we need any controller specific try-catch we can change logic for that route. for reference(https://medium.com/fissionlabs/modular-and-secure-error-handling-in-express-js-63d00679e857)

 ### Environment Config Setup